 The ECM provides an electronic governor that controls the injector output in order to maintain the desired engine rpm.
-The functionality of electronic governor is similar to the Caterpillar mechanical governor, but the electronic governor includes additional features.
+The functionality of electronic governor is similar to the Caterpillar mechanical governor.

 Engine Cooling and Lubrication

 The cooling system consists of the following components: